-“Once you have an Aby, you will never want anything else!”
+“Once you have an Aby, you will never want anything else!” she promised.

-True to my usual pattern of acquiring cats, I started casually looking for one that I could adopt.
-I didn’t even consider getting an Aby (much to my sister’s frustration) I figured a cat or kitten would show up at some point that needed a home.
+True to my usual pattern of acquiring cats, I started casually looking for one I could adopt.
+I didn’t even consider getting an Aby (much to my sister’s frustration).
+I figured a cat or kitten would show up at some point that needed a home.
 I have to admit, I was hoping sooner than later since it was very strange not to have a cat in the house.

 “I would not be doing what I am doing now without my mentors continued wisdom, advice, and support.”

 The next step I took was to find someone who would be willing to mentor me.
 In the world of breeding, it is best to have a mentor or three who can guide you through the process.
 I contacted the CCA Abyssinian Breed Secretay Fran Merlo searching for a kitten and a mentor.
 She put me in touch with Meg Lambert of Anubis Abyssinians located in Attleborough, MA.
 Meg also happens to be the CFA breed Secretary for Abyssinians in the U.S. I got my very first breeding female kitten from Meg – Memoire de Romeow – a.k.a.
 Zoey.
 She comes from a very long and successful line of Abyssinians.
 My initial contact with Deborah Feltham of Glendoveer Abyssinians has also resulted in Deborah providing ongoing advice in many different areas, including health, understanding pedigrees, etc. Meg, Fran, and Deborah have been my amazing mentors on this journey.
 I would not be doing what I am doing now without their continued wisdom, advice, and support.